decarbonite/PlantsvsZombies/README.md

 3. Added tests for Controller and View.
 4. Overall refactoring.
 5. Changes to the UML diagrams according to the changes noted above.
+6. We changed the sequence diagram to be done on multiple pages for each event because it was not clear in milestone 2 and we were advised by the teaching assistant to do it this way.

 ## Known Issues